go-iiif/go-iiif/README.md

 ## What is this?

-This is a fork of [@greut's iiif](https://github.com/greut/iiif) package that moves most of the processing logic for the [IIIF Image API](http://iiif.io/api/image/) in to discrete Go packages and defines source, derivative and graphics details in a [JSON config file](README.md#config-files).
+This is a fork of [@greut's iiif](https://github.com/greut/iiif) package that moves all of the processing logic for the [IIIF Image API](http://iiif.io/api/image/) in to discrete Go packages and defines source, derivative and graphics details in a [JSON config file](README.md#config-files).
 There is an additional caching layer for both source images and derivatives.

 I did this to better understand the architecture behind (and to address my own concerns about) version 2 of the [IIIF Image API](http://iiif.io/api/image/2.1/index.html).